-- declspec attributes has been deprecated. - Support for ELF sections that contain the legacy SHF_COMDEF ELF section flag has been deprecated. - The COMDEF section attribute of the legacy armasm syntax AREA directive has been deprecated. - Linking with legacy objects that contain ELF sections with the legacy SHF_COMDEF ELF section flag has been deprecated. - The legacy R-type dynamic linking model, which does not conform to the 32-bit Application Binary Interface for the Arm Architecture, has been deprecated. - Linking with -reloc command-line option has been deprecated. - Linking without -base_platform, with a scatter file that contains the Load region attributes load region attribute, has been deprecated.
+- declspec attributes has been deprecated. - Support for ELF sections that contain the legacy SHF_COMDEF ELF section flag is deprecated. - The COMDEF section attribute of the legacy armasm syntax AREA directive is deprecated. - Linking with legacy objects that contain ELF sections with the legacy SHF_COMDEF ELF section flag is deprecated. - The legacy R-type dynamic linking model, which does not conform to the 32-bit Application Binary Interface for the Arm Architecture, has been deprecated. - Linking with -reloc command-line option has been deprecated. - Linking without -base_platform, with a scatter file that contains the Load region attributes load region attribute, has been deprecated.